Last Updated on by Karl

 - LinkedIn allows you to like and share content as a company; engage other members; target your message to a custom audience etc.

-These are just some examples on how old but underused platforms can turn into veritable harbingers of company presence, image and smart branding.
+These are just some examples of how old but underused platforms can turn into veritable harbingers of company presence, image, and smart branding.

 7. Everything Is Mobile

-According to recent data, the number of smartphone users in the U.S. will reach 198.5 million by the end of 2016.
-Modern marketers cannot overlook the power of mobile content marketing.
-If they want to still be in business.
+According to recent data, the number of smartphone users in the U.S. has reached almost 200 million.
+Modern marketers cannot overlook the power of mobile content marketing if they want to stay in business.
 You will experience severe negative effects if your website is not mobile-friendly.